 iii.
 Dependency on welfare programs are not the fault of the poor nor colored communities.
 These social welfare programs are notorious for failing to graduate its recipients.
 Offering short term help but long term dependency.
 According to Vanessa B. Calder, a research analyst at the CATO Institute, explains how the current welfare system suffers from financial losses and poor oversight.
 Calder found that programs like the Earned Income Tax Credit sends roughly 21 to 26 of its payments in error.
 This is reported annually on the IRS fraud data section found on its webpage.
 The federal welfare program is also duplicative which increases the amount of unnecessary administrative costs.
 Consider the fact that federal welfare programs include 342 economic development programs and 125 programs serving at risk youth etc. Calder also points to behavioral incentives that are pushed on welfare recipients in order to gain more benefits.
 If we want welfare reform to improve Congress would need to prioritize a change in its redistribution policies.
 It is sad that people often blame welfare dependency on its recipients when in practice it is meant to cause dependency (V.B.
 Calder; CATO Institute, 2018).

 We think of the United States as a land of equal opportunity but social mobility has been stagnant for its lower-income class.
 In this country, you are more ‘likely’ to get ahead by accident of birth than merit alone.
 In a country that ranks 26th in education, we cannot ignore the inequities that exist for most students who are not ‘born of the purple’.
 This is why it is wrong to internalize the lasting problems within poor and colored communities as necessarily a fault in character.
 We should instead work to fix the current policies that perpetuate poverty-traps and hinder social mobility.
 The conversation should start with improving our broken welfare system by reevaluating our federal budget process.
 The poor oversight of its administrative roles should be streamlined to reduce lost revenue and unnecessary administrative costs.
 The ratification of our welfare system should also include a safety-net that other European countries have successfully implemented.
-Which should provided supplemental security income (SSI), universal healthcare, and universal basic income.
+Which should provide supplemental security income (SSI), universal healthcare, and universal basic income.
 The generational failings of colored communities can be traced back to the structural inequality that historically created these disadvantaged groups.
-The poverty and crime rate that affects colored communities today is not by mistake but by design.
+We unfairly expect POC to overcome the hurdles and life-circumstances that were created for them.
+If that is our attitude then we only work to preserve that injustice.